Accessory dwelling units – Coming to a neighborhood near you?

 Accessory dwelling units have been touted as an affordable housing strategy in communities where a brisk real estate market is driving families and talented workers out of the community.
 The relatively smaller size of such units makes them more affordable.
 What’s more, such dwellings also provide additional income for property owners, making the principal residence also more affordable.
 Although, it is important to note that accessory dwellings will not solve the affordable housing problem alone.

 For instance, accessory dwellings may not be appropriate on every residential parcel.
 Sometimes local regulations include a minimum parcel size to be permitted (although, if this minimum size is too big it may defeat the purpose of increasing density in a traditional neighborhood).
-Also, regulations typically require provision of one additional off-street parking space accessible from the existing driveway or alley.
-To help preserve neighborhood character, entry doors are often required to be screened from the street or off the side of a structure.
+Also, regulations may require provision of one additional off-street parking space accessible from the existing driveway or alley.
+To help preserve neighborhood character, entry doors may be required to be screened from the street or off the side of a structure.
 So, depending on the size of the parcel, the size and orientation of the existing, principal dwelling, the driveway or alley configuration, and other special circumstances, accessory dwellings may not be appropriate on every single-family residential lot in a community.

 There are numerous resources on ADUs for communities considering this housing option, some of those include: